zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 ### Remove a file

-A diagram of the Git graph that includes the commit history, the trees and blobs for the latest commit, and the working copy and index:
+This diagram of the Git graph includes the commit history, the trees and blobs for the latest commit, and the working copy and index:

 ![The working copy, index, `b11` commit and its tree graph](/images/git-from-the-inside-out/23-b11-with-objects-wc-and-index.png)
 <div class="image-caption">The working copy, index, `b11` commit and its tree graph</div>